Email Processing in Lua

 function milter_hook(ctx)

--- Output of a string at the NOTICE level to the Dr.Web for UNIX Mail Servers log
+-- Output of the string at the NOTICE level to the Dr.Web for UNIX Mail Servers log

 dw.notice(cfg.maild.version)